-PGx or biomarker data from Retained Research Samples may be collected during or after the trial and retained for future analyses; the results of such analyses are not planned to be included in the CSR.
+Pharmacogenomic or biomarker data from specified genetics and specified protein biomarker samples may be collected during or after the trial and retained for future analyses; the results of such analyses are not planned to be included in the CSR.

 9.4.
 Interim Analyses